ivmartel/dwv-jqui/readme.md

 Medical viewer using [DWV](https://github.com/ivmartel/dwv) (DICOM Web Viewer) and [jQuery UI](http://jqueryui.com/).

+---

+**Archived on 07/07/2025**: see other dwv demos for more actual integration examples.

+---

 All coding/implementation contributions and comments are welcome.
 Releases should be ready for deployment otherwise download the code and install dependencies with a `yarn` or `npm` `install`.

 dwv-jqui is not certified for diagnostic use.
 Released under GNU GPL-3.0 license (see [license.txt](license.txt)).